MantasJakstas/LibraryApp/README.md

 # LibraryApp
-LibraryApp only terminal, work in progress
+Library App using only terminal, work in progress